os-d/patina/docs/src/dxe_core/memory_management.md

 and UEFI spec APIs to adjust them.
 Protections are applied categorically with the only customization currently supported being [Compatibility Mode](#compatibility-mode).

+All memory protection policy decisions in Patina are driven through the `MemoryProtectionPolicy` struct for simple auditability and ensuring consistency.

 > **Note:** This section primarily deals with access attributes.
 Caching attributes are platform and driver driven and
 > outside the scope of this document.
 The core gets the initial platform specified caching attributes via the Resource
 > Descriptor HOB v2 and persists whatever the GCD entry has on every other call.
 After this point, drivers (such as